University of Wisconsin Oshkosh Chancellor Andrew Leavitt delivered the following at the 2016 Opening Day Convocation:

 “In the name of continued efficiency and innovation, we will continue to investigate organizational realignment.
 We must continue to become a more nimble and self-reliant institution that prides itself on excellence and quality for our students, faculty and staff.
 This can only be done through looking critically at what we do and making the tough, well thought out, decisions that are necessary to move us forward.

 “An example of this realignment is as follows: Today I’m pleased to announce a shift for our University Police Department.
 Our University is taking our emergency response planning to a new level.
-To do that most effectively, the University Police has been moved into the Administrative Services division.
+To do that most effectively, the University Police has been moved into the Finance and Administration division.
 This move allows both safety and risk management personnel to be within the same division as we construct a more advanced emergency response plan.
 With campus safety being my number one priority, our new Chief-of-Police Kurt Liebold is leading a renewed effort to develop a plan based on FEMA-certified best practices in concert with our leadership from across the campus.

 “We are also committed to maintaining a safe campus environment, in which preventing and responding to all forms of sexual harassment, sexual assault, and other forms of gender-based violence is a priority.
 Not only is this is a legal obligation under Title IX but an ethical and moral obligation with respect to equity and inclusion.
 This year the University is rolling out online training for students and employees that covers the most essential information.
 For the first time ever, student training is required for incoming first-year students.
 For faculty and staff, I am asking you to take the online training so you can be a more effective part of our prevention efforts and know what to do if you witness or learn about an incident.
 Thank you to Ameerah McBride and all the Title IX team members that have been working so hard to put this together.
 Please stand and be recognized. [pause]